Monomialization of singular metrics on real surfaces

-{\bf Early warning on notations.} \em In this section and in the following one, we recall that when $\te$ is a differential $1$-form on a manifold $N$ (or a sub-module of $\Omega_N^1$), the notation $\sgm^* \te$ means the pull back by a given regular mapping $\sgm:M\to N$ in the sense of differential topology, that is $\sgm^*\te :=\te\circ D\sgm$ where $D\sgm$ is the differential mapping of $\sgm$.
-This notation will change in Section \ref{section:main} and Section \ref{section:normal-form} to avoid confusion with the pull-back in the sense of modules. \em
+{\bf Reminder on notations.} \em In this section and in the following one, we recall that when $\te$ is a differential $1$-form on a manifold $N$ (or a sub-module of $\Omega_N^1$), the notation $\sgm^* \te$ means the pull back by a given regular mapping $\sgm:M\to N$ in the sense of differential topology, that is $\sgm^*\te :=\te\circ D\sgm$ where $D\sgm$ is the differential mapping of $\sgm$. \em